wbvguo/BSReadSim/README.md

 haplotype-aware | no   | no | no | yes
 site-site dependency | no | no | no| [todo]

-( $\textsf{yes}^*$: Limited support
+$\textsf{yes}^*$: Limited support
 - BSSim only accept snps input using a frequency table, it cannot faithfully simulate given genotypes, preserve haplotype information, nor handle indel variants
 - BSBolt allows users to input the methylation reference.
 But during simulation, it **randomly** picks a value from this methylation reference pool.
-As a result, for a paticular CG site, the simulated data and the reference profile will likely have different methylation level)
+As a result, for a paticular CG site, the simulated data and the reference profile will likely have different methylation level

 # 2. Installation
 ## Dependency
 - Python 3.8 or later
 - Biopython
-- numpy
-- scipy
+- numpy, scipy
 - tqdm
 - GCC >= 9.4.0